 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+An increase or decrease of 1% in market interest rates on cash and cash equivalents would result in an increase or decrease in interest income of \$694,000.

-The risk that the company will realize a loss as a result of a decline in the fair value of the investments or EIA deposits included in other assets is limited because these deposits will be held to maturity, have fixed interest rates and were issued by Canadian provincial and Crown corporations or major banks.
+The risk that the company will realize a loss as a result of a decline in the fair value of the investments or EIA deposits included in other assets is limited because these deposits will be held to maturity, have fixed interest rates and were issued by a Canadian provincial treasury board or major bank.
 Changes in interest rates would not have a significant impact on the company's consolidated statements of earnings (loss).